CoderDojoZH/resources/cards/README.md

 - for the PNG preview of all the cards:
   `pdfnup --nup 2x1 --frame false cards-a6.pdf --outfile cards-a5.pdf`
   `convert -background white -alpha remove -resize 200x cards-a5.pdf cards-a5.png`

+## Todo

+- fix typos
+- translate to german (both the text and the screenshots; eventually also french and italian)
+- create new cards
+  - pong,
+  - goalkeeper with webcam,
+  - ...
+- we can also create A5 cards folded in two for more complex exemples.
+- ...?